ladyfenharel/dnd-stats/README.md

 ## Notes

-Working with the API- it's a free, open source so the documentation is incorrect or off sometimes.
+Working with the API was a bit tough- it's free and open source so naturally the documentation will be incorrect or off sometimes.
 But still very helpful!

 ## License